 What are the causes of pneumonia in cats?

 If particular bacteria, viruses, or fungal organisms invade the nostrils and airways of your cat, they can develop into an infection or inflammation which can lead to pneumonia.
-If your cat has pneumonia they will experience breathing difficulties and oxygen deficiency in the blood, which can weaken their immune system.
+When cats have pneumonia they experience breathing difficulties and oxygen deficiency in the blood, which weaken their immune system.

-Although cats of any age can develop pneumonia, it is most often diagnosed in very young kittens, senior cats, or cats with other underlying health conditions.
+Although cats of any age can develop pneumonia, our Memphis emergency vets most often see pneumonia in very young kittens, senior cats, or cats with other underlying health conditions.
 Pneumonia can be contracted by cats in a number of different ways:

 - Infectious pneumonia results from a viral or bacterial infection in the lungs and airways, this is the most common form of pneumonia seen in cats.